Maharavan/github-actions-sandbox/README.md

 - Learn how GitHub Actions workflows work 📚
 - Test CI/CD pipelines ⚙️
 - Experiment with triggers like push, pull_request, and schedule ⏰
-- Try out integrations with tools like Docker 🐳, AWS ☁️, or Slack 💬
+- Try out integrations with tools like Docker 🐳, AWS ☁️
 - Explore caching, matrix builds, and artifact management 🗃️
 - Build custom actions using Docker, JavaScript, and composite actions 🏗️